 They are usually based in the projects, and their tasks over the month may include some or all of the following:

-- Arranging payroll for all national staff
+- Arranging payroll for all host country staff

 - Managing payment and administration of daily workers